aporeto-inc/trireme-bare-metal/Kubernetes.md

 kubectl create -f Kubernetes/router.yaml
 ```

 The daemonset will deploy an instance of the router in every host advertise the routes.

-You should now be able to ping
-any of local bridges from any host.
-Note, that the bridges will only be created after you start the first deployment.
+> NOTE: The bridges will only be created after you start the first deployment.

 Try to create a nginx deployment